adithyab94/Attiri/README.md

 #### Extending to other languages

 - [ ] Prepare dataset for other languages
-- [ ] Finetune to create language modelsgit
+- [ ] Finetune to create language models

 #### Extending to other LLM